01. reconnecting

 Montréal.
 QC.
 2024 ©Iván Melicoff Abril

-What began as a performative dance piece, evolved as new symbolism was added to it's components, so Valérie decided to refer to it as a ritual: The Vulva Casting Ritual.
+What began as a performative piece, evolved when symbolism was added to it.
+As it progressed, Valérie felt it moved to the realm of rituals: The Vulva Casting Ritual.

 10.